Phelipe Megiolaro: Yokohama FC

+It was officially announced by the club on September 25, 2026, as a reinforcement for the 2027 season for the Campeonato Goiano and the Brasileirão Série D from the same year.

 International career

 Phelipe Megiolaro represented Brazil with the under-20s in the 2017 Toulon Tournament.
 On 21 September 2018, he was called up to the full side by manager Tite for friendlies against Saudi Arabia and Argentina, but remained as an unused substitute.

 Back at the under-20s, Phelipe Megiolaro was an undisputed starter during the 2019 South American U-20 Championship.